kbop543-zz/CourseCourierManagaer/README.md

 * Learned how to build a calendar file
 * Learned how to coordinate with a group of developers

+### Hari Sharma(sharmah5) -1000637643

+* developed java objects to outline structure of entities and their relationships.
+** Useful when

 ### Jeremy Gralla(JeremyGralla) -998907946

 * built the html frontend for the website